Midwest Energy issues credit for overcharged Larned consumers

 Friday, the City of Larned released a statement providing information to residents about a miscalculated market rate, and their right to a refund.

-Larned entered into a new contract with long-time provider, Midwest Energy, in March of 2019.
+Larned entered into a new contract with a long-time provider, Midwest Energy, in March of 2019.

 Midwest Energy is a customer-owned cooperative electric and natural gas company that serves 93,000 customers in 40 counties in western Kansas according to the company website.